Linux kernel: Virtual filesystem

+VFS implements a generic superblock and inode block that is independent from the one that the underlying filesystem has.

+In this subsystem directories and files are represented by a struct file data structure.
+When userspace requests access to a file it is returned a file descriptor (non negative integer value) but in kernel space it is a struct file structure.
+This structure stores all the information the kernel knows about a file or directory.

+sysfs and procfs are virtual filesystems that expose hardware information and userspace programs' runtime information.
+These filesystems aren't present on disk and instead the kernel implements them as a callback or routine which gets called when they are accessed by userspace.

 Supported architectures

 While not originally designed to be portable, Linux is now one of the most widely ported operating system kernels, running on a diverse range of systems from the ARM architecture to IBM z/Architecture mainframe computers.
 The first port was performed on the Motorola 68000 platform.
 The modifications to the kernel were so fundamental that Torvalds viewed the Motorola version as a fork and a "Linux-like operating system".
 However, that moved Torvalds to lead a major restructure of the code to facilitate porting to more computing architectures.
 The first Linux that, in a single source tree, had code for more than i386 alone, supported the DEC Alpha AXP 64-bit platform.

 Linux runs as the main operating system on IBM's Summit; as of October 2019, all of the world's 500 fastest supercomputers run some operating system based on the Linux kernel, a big change from 1998 when the first Linux supercomputer got added to the list.

 Linux has also been ported to various handheld devices such as Apple's iPhone 3G and iPod.